-If your case goes to court Sussex Police Criminal Justice Unit will pass your details to a Witness Service based at the court who will help you with information and support you throughout the trial.
+If your case goes to court, Sussex Police will pass your details to a Witness Service who will help you with information and support throughout the trial.
 For adults, your details will be passed to Citizens Advice Witness Service.
-For children and young people, if the trial is going to a Magistrates Court, your details will be passed to Citizens Advice Witness Service, if it is going to a Crown Court your details will be passed to Sussex Young Witness Service.
+For children and young people, if the trial is going to a Magistrates Court, your details will be passed to Citizens Advice Witness Service, if it is going to a Crown Court your details will be passed to the Sussex Young Witness Service.

 Getting ready to go to court

 The Criminal Justice Unit (CJU) will be in touch to make sure you give your best evidence at the trial.
 They will:

 - let you know where and when the trial will happen

 - arrange for you to visit the court before the trial starts, so you know what to expect

 - help you get to the trial and give evidence, e.g. by arranging child care or transport

 Court dates may change.
 Due to the number of cases and courtrooms available, trials often get cancelled at late notice and rescheduled.
 They may also take place in a court outside of Sussex.

 There is a possibility of seeing the offender and their family and friends in the court building, due to communal areas and waiting rooms.
 You can speak to the witness service and the CJU about this and whether you may be able to enter in a separate entrance and wait in a separate room, if available.